saikiranambati942/loanprocess-rest-service/README.md

 [`cmd`](https://github.com/saikiranambati942/loanprocess-rest-service/tree/master/cmd "API documentation") package:
 ------------------------------------------------------------------------------------------------------------------

- `cmd` package is the initial point of the application where `loanapiserver` is the placeholder for loanapiserver.go(starting point of application)
+ `cmd` package is the initial point of the application where `loanprocessor` is the placeholder for main.go(starting point of application)

 [`internal`](https://github.com/saikiranambati942/loanprocess-rest-service/tree/master/internal "API documentation") package: